Turbo Takeaways

 How Else Can Severance Affect Your Taxes?

-Other than tax on severance pay, there are other things to consider with job loss.
+Other than tax on severance pay, there are other items to consider during a job loss.
 Losing your job will typically result in losing your insurance.
 If you have a Flexible Spending Account (FSA) through your employer, you may have to forfeit those funds if you don’t continue insurance coverage through COBRA.

 Check to see if you qualify for the advance premium tax credit, which can help you pay health insurance premiums.